Bradley Online Learning

 Jennifer A. Poon, PhD

-Jennifer A. Poon, PhD. is a postdoctoral fellow at The Warren Alpert Medical School of Brown University working in the Mindful Teen DBT program at Bradley Hospital.
-She completed her undergraduate degree at Virginia Tech, attained a Masters in experimental psychology from The College of William and Mary, and completed her doctoral work in clinical psychology (neuroscience concentration) from George Mason University in Fairfax, VA.
+Jennifer A. Poon, PhD completed her undergraduate degree at Virginia Tech, attained a masters in experimental psychology from The College of William and Mary, and completed her doctoral work in clinical psychology (neuroscience concentration) from George Mason University in Fairfax, VA.
 Her research leverages multiple methods (e.g., self-report, behavioral observation, cortisol, fMRI, EMA) to investigate mechanisms underlying adolescents’ psychological functioning, including high-risk behaviors such as suicide and NSSI.

 About this Course